Paul instructs believers living in the Roman Empire not to resist the government since its existence is arranged by God.

 Near the start of the

-- “He removes kings and sets up kings… He rules in the kingdom of
+nations - “He removes kings and sets up kings… He rules in the

-men, and gives it to whomever he pleases, and sets up over it even the basest
+kingdom of men, and gives it to whomever he pleases, and sets up over it even

-the existing authorities, to “resist” them constitutes opposition to the
+the existing authorities, to “resist” them constitutes resistance to the

 “arrangement of God.”
-If He does give political authority to whomever He
+If God does give political authority to whomever

-pleases, opposing the existing order means trespassing on God’s prerogative and
+He pleases, opposing the existing order means trespassing on His prerogative

 Over the centuries, church